Last Updated on

 - Get at least 30 minutes of moderate-intensity physical activity every day.

-Following the TLC diet typically involves increasing your consumption of fruits, vegetables, whole grains, legumes, nuts and seeds to bump up your fibre intake.
+Following the TLC diet for diabetes typically involves increasing your consumption of fruits, vegetables, whole grains, legumes, nuts and seeds to bump up your fibre intake.
 It also involves adding 30 minutes of physical activity per day to your routine.
 Limiting high-fat and cholesterol-rich foods like fatty cuts of meat, dairy products, egg yolks, and processed foods are also recommended, which helps maximize results.

 The Bottom Line